-11.04 Director of Christian Education
+11.04 Religious Education (Director of Christian Education) - Amended

-The Bachelor of Arts program with a major in Director of Christian Education at Concordia University Texas provides basic educational, religious, and interpersonal foundations for the student and provides specialized training to develop individual interests in areas such as youth and family ministry, children's ministry, music and the arts, theology, cross cultural ministry, and outdoor ministry.
+The Bachelor of Arts program with a major in Religious Education at Concordia University Texas provides basic educational, religious, and interpersonal foundations for the student and provides specialized training to develop individual interests in areas such as youth ministry, family ministry, children's ministry, music and the arts, theology, missions, and outdoor ministry.

-Directors of Christian Education (DCE) are ministers of the Gospel who have been trained as parish education specialists and called to work with the pastor, staff, and lay leaders of a congregation.
+In addition, students in the Religious Education Major have the option of certification as a Director of Christian Education (DCE) in the Lutheran Church-Missouri Synod.
+DCEs are ministers of the Gospel who have been trained as parish education specialists and called to work with the pastor, staff, and lay leaders of a congregation.
 Their primary responsibility is to administer and provide resources for the parish education and youth programs of the church, to teach the faith, and train laity for service both inside and outside the parish.
 Depending on personal gifts, prior experience and training, and congregational needs, a DCE may also provide leadership in the young adult, singles, family, music, and evangelism ministry of the congregation.